dmaier-couchbase/cb-cartridge/README.md

 * Install Script
   * Download Couchbase Server 3.0.2 and the OpenSSL dependencies to your Application
-  * Perfrom a single node non-root installation of Couchbase Server 3.0.2 to your application root directory
+  * Perform a single node non-root installation of Couchbase Server 3.0.2 to your application root directory
   * Start Couchbase Sever

 * Post Install Script